T0MASD/faro/docs/v1-events-analysis.md

 ## Executive Summary

 This document analyzes the relationship between direct Kubernetes resource monitoring (e.g., `v1/pods`, `batch/v1/jobs`) and `v1/events` monitoring in the context of Faro's workload monitoring capabilities.
-The key finding is that **v1/events complements rather than duplicates direct GVR monitoring**, and the current intelligent deduplication approach causes critical data loss.
+The key finding is that **v1/events complements rather than duplicates direct GVR monitoring**, and the intelligent deduplication approach causes data loss.

 ## Background